 The May 15, 1997 edition of the journal Nature had an article that estimated the value of ecosystem services in the world.
 The authors estimated that the 'goods delivered to humans, by earth's ecosystems, had a value of about 33 trillion dollars per year.
 That estimate dwarfs the estimated human produced gross economic product of 18 trillion dollars.
-The implication is that if we damage our ecosystems too much, this 33 trillion dollar service will not be there for us to use, and we will be poorer in many ways. (see http://en.wikipedia.org/wiki/Ecosystem_services).
+The implication is that if we damage our ecosystems too much, this 33 trillion dollar service will not be there for us to use, and we will be poorer in many ways.
+Go to: Wildlife Guide Section 1 Ecological Concepts Page 2 of 29 http://en.wikipedia.org/wiki/Ecosystem_services.